arcadeangel/coinop4charity/journal.md

 # Coin-Op 4 Charity — Dev Journal

+## 08.27.26 13:13 DIY Arcade Parts Now Available, Special Thanks

+Aside from the staff guides we are now live providing free parts to participating partner locations.
+Wanted to give a special thanks to some small mom and pop, father and son companies and volunteers that have been around a long time, are busy, have employees on payroll.  and still find time and ways to give back.
+Enrique and Elvis from Sharp's Image Repair are busy every week helping the cause.
+Franklin from Franklin's Moving is volunteering and helping us out every week as well, going out of his way and taking time from his busy schedule.
+I went ahead and removed any other brands from our website particularly those who gave us a flatout refusal when it came time to swap out a $5 joystick, and replaced their brands with a Jolly Roger flag and a big old ship anchor that Captain Code *accidentally* smashed aboard their deck as it made its journey to the bottom of the salty sea.
+Don't worry nobody is hurt, the gadgets and ops team is providing them with a redemption arc and some rubber ducky floaties for their journey back ashore to make right among the forgotten.
+We will eat some caviar with you mateys when you find your way back to dry land.
+- V

 ## 08.26.26 21:17 Licenses are slow.
 Kids are not.
 Neither is CoinOp4Charity with the liscensing loopholes to get more cabinets infront of kids.

 Licensing other people’s cabinets is a polite way to spend a year standing still.